newjersey/navigator.business.nj.gov/content/src/certifications/sbe.md

 applicableOwnershipTypes: []
 isSbe: true
 ---
-*Having an SBE certification may give you an advantage with [government contracts](https://business.nj.gov/pages/government-contracting)*.
+*Having an Small Business Enterprise (SBE) certificate may give you an advantage with [government contracts](https://business.nj.gov/pages/government-contracting)*.

 - - -

 ### Eligibility Criteria

-A Small Business Enterprise (SBE) is a business:
+A SBE is a business:

 1. with its primary location is in New Jersey
 2. that has 100 or fewer full-time employees